gbmhunter/candy-calc/README.rst

 ========= ========== ==============================================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================================
-v5.1.2.0  2013/12/04 Fixed bug where output variable was not being updated correctly. v5.1.0.0  2013/12/03 Added dependency checking using the knockout-deferred-updates library.
+v5.1.3.0  2013/12/07 Fixed infinite recursion issue with `linkUnits()` function, required unit array for both variables to be the same object. v5.1.2.0  2013/12/04 Fixed bug where output variable was not being updated correctly. v5.1.0.0  2013/12/03 Added dependency checking using the knockout-deferred-updates library.
 This library causes the 'Standard Resistance Finder' calculator in 'Js-EngCalcs' to freeze the browser.
 Will fix this issue. v5.0.0.0  2013/12/03 Added the knockout-deferred-updates library as a submodule in ``./lib/``.
 This is primarily for getting access to the observable dependency tree, so that dependencies can be checked (and not in the compute function) before doing an actual calculation.